Give us a shout

 Matt Burmeister (MS 2008) The influence of seed source on vegetative and reproductive performance of three common prairie grasses common in grassland restoration.
 Consultant, IL.

 Laura Ladwig (MS 2009) Ecology and impacts of lianas in regenerating forests.
-PhD Student, University of New Mexico.
+Post Doc., University of Wisconsin, Madison.

 Banasiak, S. E. and S. J. Meiners.
 2009.
 Long-term dynamics of Rosa multiflora in a successional system.
 Biological Invasions 11:215-224.